Girl Like Me (Black Eyed Peas and Shakira song)

 "Girl Like Me" (stylized in all caps) is a song by American group Black Eyed Peas and Colombian singer Shakira.
 Originally conceived in 2008 and later considered for will.i.am's fourth studio album #willpower (2013), the song was released on the Black Eyed Peas' eighth studio album, Translation (2020).
 It was released on December 4, 2020, alongside a Rich Lee-directed music video.
 The track was written by the Black Eyed Peas, Shakira, Brendan Buckley, Johnny Goldstein, Albert Menendez, and Tim Mitchell and was produced by the group's member will.i.am, Shakira, and Johnny Goldstein.
 The song was praised for its "anthemic" nature and Shakira's vocals were compared to those she used in her eighth studio album She Wolf (2009).
-Commercially, the single reached the top ten in twelve countries.
-It is certified Diamond in France and Mexico and Platinum or higher in seven additional countries.
+Commercially, the single reached the top ten in twelve countries, notably in Latin America's countries, including Venezuela and Perù, and some Western European nations, including France and Belgium.
+It is certified Diamond in Brazil, France and Mexico and Platinum or higher in seven additional countries, including Poland and Italy.